-- 3.1 The Corporate Fraud Team at East Suffolk Council is committed to: - Raising awareness of the importance of identifying and tackling fraud accross the Council and its corporate partners. - Focus on post payment verification checks as per BEIS Fraud risks for Covid 19 Government Business grants.
+- 3.1 The Corporate Fraud Team at East Suffolk Council is committed to: - Raising awareness of the importance of identifying and tackling fraud accross the Council and its corporate partners. - Focus on prevention and deterrence risk assessement as a cost effective means of reducing fraud losses to protect vital public resources. - To undertake fraud awareness training for Members/Partners/staff etc. - Improve the Council's fraud Intelligence IT framework. - To undertake work in partnership data hubmatching cross border .

-- Focus on prevention and deterrence risk assessement as a cost effective means of reducing fraud losses to protect vital public resources. - To continue the programme for fraud awareness training for staff, Councillors and partners etc. - Improve the Council's fraud Intelligence IT framework. - To undertake partnership data hubmatching across borders. - Investigate potential fraudulent or corrupt activity with integrity and ethics are at the forefront. - Use Proceeds of Crime Act 2002 legislation to recover losses from fraud with confiscation / compensation action. - To work with other Government Organisations, partners, and investigatative bodies to strengthen and continiously improve resilence to fraud and corruption. - Encourage individuals to report suspicions of fraudulent or corrupt behaviours. - To publish when appropriately fraud and corruption cases.
+- Investigate potential fraudulent or corrupt activity where integrity and ethics are at the forefront. - Use Proceeds of Crime Act 2002 legislation to recover losses from fraud with confiscation / compensation action. - To work with other organisations, partners, and investigatative bodies to strengthen and continiously improve resilence to fraud and corruption. - Encourage individuals to report suspicions of fraudulent or corrupt behaviours. - To publise fraud and corruption cases via Legal /Communication Team.